parse-community/docs/_includes/common/performance.md

 * Skips and limits can only be used on the outer query.
 * You may increase the limit of a inner query to 1,000, but skip cannot be used to get more results past the first 1,000.
 * Constraints that collide with each other will result in only one of the constraint being applied.
 An example of this would be two `equalTo` constraints over the same key with two different values, which contradicts itself (perhaps you're looking for 'contains').
-* Regular expression queries are deprecated and an app can make no more than 80 regex queries / minute.
-* Count operations are limited to 160 count queries / minute period for each application.
-The limit applies to all requests made by all clients of the application.
-If you need to query counts more frequently, you may want to design your system so the results can be cached in your client application.
 * No geo-queries inside compound OR queries.
 * Using `$exists: false` is not advised.
 * The `each` query method in the JavaScript SDK cannot be used in conjunction with queries using geo-point constraints.
 * A maximum of 500,000 objects will be scanned per query.
 If your constraints do not successfully limit the scope of the search, this can result in queries with incomplete results.
 * A `containsAll` query constraint can only take up to 9 items in the comparison array.

-**Files**

-* Parse Files are limited to 10 MB each and the limit cannot be increased.
-There is no limit on how many Parse Files your app can create.
-* Parse Hosting, on the other hand, supports files up to 500 MB, ideal for Unity projects.
-* Parse Files cannot be accessed via HTTPS.

 **Push Notifications**

-* An app can upload up to 6 APNs certificates.
 * [Delivery of notifications is a “best effort”, not guaranteed](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html#//apple_ref/doc/uid/TP40008194-CH100-SW1).
 It is not intended to deliver data to your app, only to notify the user that there is new data available.

 **Cloud Code**

-* JavaScript scripts in Cloud Code are limited to 128 KB.
-* Cloud functions must return within 15 seconds.
-Use webhooks if you need more time.
-* Cloud save/delete hooks must return within 3 seconds.
-Use webhooks if you need more time.
-* Background jobs will be terminated after 15 minutes.
-* Cloud Code invocations (such as functions, save/delete hooks, background jobs, and custom endpoint handlers) must use a finite amount of memory (currently 384 MB, but subject to change in the future).
-This memory is garbage collected by the JavaScript engine, so it is generally not an issue.
-To allow the garbage collector to do its work, make sure that you aren't saving references to large objects, HTTP response buffers, and other objects to global variables in your script.
-* Webhooks must return within 30 seconds.
-* Apps can run one job concurrently by default, but this can be increased by increasing your requests/second in your [Account Overview](/account) page.
-* Additional background jobs over quota will fail to run.
-They will not be queued.
 * The `params` payload that is passed to a Cloud Function is limited to 50 MB.
-* When using `console` to log information and errors, the message string will be limited to 1 KB.
-* Only the first 100 messages logged by a Cloud function will be persisted in the Cloud Code logs.
-* `Parse.Cloud.httpRequest` has a 2 second connection timeout.
-If the connection cannot be established within 2 seconds, you may see a 124 request timed out error.
-* `Parse.Cloud.httpRequest` has a maximum total timeout of 1 minute.
-This timeout can be further restricted by the maximum timeout of the particular Cloud Code invocation.
-For instance, before/after save triggers have a maximum timeout of 3 seconds, so the maximum timeout for an HTTP request made within a before/after save trigger is 3 seconds.
-* There is a limit of 8 concurrent outbound `Parse.Cloud.httpRequest` requests per Cloud Code request.